How To Connect Projector To Laptop

 How to Connect Projector to Laptop using VGA Cable:

-It only provides video output; if you want audio output in addition to video, connect an audio cable from your laptop or desktop audio out port to the projector's audio in port.
+It only provides video output; if you want audio output in addition to video, connect an audio cable from your laptop or desktop audio out port to the Projector's audio in port.

 Make sure both devices are switched off at the start.

-Now, turn on both devices, the projector, and the laptop.
+Now, turn on both devices, the Projector and the laptop.

-Because VGA cables only give image output and not audio, connect the audio output connection to the projector or external speaker.
+Because VGA cables only give image output and not audio, connect the audio output connection to the Projector or external speaker.

 Now, on your laptop, hit the Window + P key and choose the appropriate projection from the four options: PC screen alone, duplicate, extend, or second screen only.